Guide To Managing WordPress With Softaculous

 How To Change the WordPress Password

-The WordPress Manager gives you the option to change your WordPress dashboard's admin user or other users' password.
+The WordPress Manager gives you the option to change your WordPress dashboard's admin user or other users' passwords.

 To change ANY user account's password: